supercollider/supercollider/windows/readme.txt

 After that you will have a PsyCollider.exe you can double cklick to run the program.

+NOTE: Your system must provide both audio input and audio output.
+Otherwise the synthesis server will not start (see also sc-users mailinglist discussion)

 +-------------+
 | compilation |
 +-------------+